chrisbuild124/chrisbuild124/README.md

 ### 💼 Recent Experience

 🔧 **Software Engineering Intern @ [SailPoint](https://www.sailpoint.com/)**
-Worked on backend development, contributing to scalable and secure identity solutions.
+Worked on backend development, creating a MVP for the team and the company.

 ### Current Projects